gregoireandre/MLP_4MOST_TargetSelection/README.md

 evaluate.py
 ```

-As stated in their names, those scripts alloes to respectively generate the datasets from a catalog,  train a classifier on those datasets and evaluate its performance.
+As stated in their names, those scripts allow to respectively generate the datasets from a catalog,  train a classifier on those datasets and evaluate its performances.

 ### Generate Training, Validation and Testing Datasets